HotaruCMS/HotaruCMS/content/plugins/comments/readme.txt

 Changelog
 ---------
-v.1.7 2010/03/11 - Nick - Fix for a previous change that broke the set pending and delete links within comments. v.1.6 2010/02/26 - Nick - Adds link to profile navigation; Email changed to go through Hotaru's "email" function v.1.5 2010/02/23 - Nick - Shows messages for moderated comments: "Awaiting approval", "Exceeded Daily Limit", etc.
+v.1.8 2010/03/18 - Nick - Fix for not sending comment subscriptions when using SMTP email authentication. v.1.7 2010/03/11 - Nick - Fix for a previous change that broke the set pending and delete links within comments. v.1.6 2010/02/26 - Nick - Adds link to profile navigation; Email changed to go through Hotaru's "email" function v.1.5 2010/02/23 - Nick - Shows messages for moderated comments: "Awaiting approval", "Exceeded Daily Limit", etc.